unixorn/apgar/README.md

 ## My scripts have to be run in a particular order, how do I specify that?

 You don't.
-The current work around is to have a single large check script that runs multiple tests in the order you want, but that will slow down the apgar run.
+The official work around is to have a single large check script that runs multiple tests in the order you want, but that will slow down the apgar run.

 ## Why do you run your own web server instead of piggybacking on a system's existing web server?